 How wrong I was!

-Now they include over a dozen different sports and some mightily impressive leagues around the world.
+Now they include loads sports and some mightily impressive leagues around the world.
 Granted, they don’t have any silly rights for Premier League fixtures, and likely aren’t ever, but you can grab some good games from leagues such as Bundesliga, MLS, Serie A and others.
 That’s not to mention what’s on offer for other sports, with tennis now getting an insane number of matches to bet on.

 The highlight has to be the integration into the betting console with the live streaming.
 The ability to watch the game live and also see dozens of betting markets react to events from that match is stunning, simply stunning.
-And I can tell you now, there are no other bookmakers who do this better than bet365!
+And I can tell you now, there are no other bookmakers who do this better than bet365 for me!

 Acca friendly betting slip